WPOW Seminar + Portfolio Review Reviewers

 FREELANCE PHOTOGRAPHER

-Olga Jaramillo, born in Colombia, is an independent visual storyteller based in the Washington D.C. metropolitan area.
-With a background in economics, she transitioned into photography, bringing her social awareness and experience in Latin American socioeconomic development into her visual work.
+Olga Jaramillo, born in Colombia, is a visual storyteller based in the U.S. Informed by her career as an economist, she advanced into photography and brought her social awareness and experience in Latin American socioeconomic development into her visual work.

-Through photography, short films, and text, she explores the intricate relationships between identity, culture, and migration.
+Through photography, short films, and text, she explores intricate relationships between identity, culture, and migration.
 Olga’s most recent work focuses on the intergenerational impact of migration on the families of migrant mothers from Central America.
+Her long-form multimedia documentary project “Dos Mundos” (“Two Worlds”) was awarded the inaugural Women Photojournalists of Washington (WPOW) Butterfly Grant in March 2024.

 • Karen Kasmauski